pineda-vv/Creating-gene-networks-using-NLP/README.md

-# Capstone---NLP-analysis-of-Pubmed-Results-
-## Parsing pubmed abstracts for gene network information
+# NLP analysis of Pubmed-Results to extract gene networks
+## Using article abstracts from pubmed
+## a gene interaction graph will be created